jupyterhub/outreachy/README.rst

    keeping these descriptions up to date.
 3. Project **Proposals** from applicants.
 These should be from a standard template that is maintained in this repository.
+4. **Documentation** describing the processes that the JupyterHub community follow when participating in Outreachy rounds.

 Project Ideas
 =============